sifrr/sifrr/packages/browser/sifrr-dom/README.md

 ### Components Without shadow root

 #### If you don't want to use shadow root for all elements

-Don't use shadow-root if you want to serve server rendered files with sifrr-seo.

 ```js
 // index.js